-When you use a Graph Paper Press theme for WordPress’s publishing platform and combine this with PhotoShelter’s image archiving and e-commerce capabilities, you may have noticed that there is no combined search option.
-As a result, you’ll always end up with two search input fields, each with their own styling and buttons.
+When you use WordPress’s publishing platform, and combine this with PhotoShelter’s image archiving and e-commerce capabilities, you may have noticed that there is no combined search option.
+As a result, you’ll always end up with two search input fields.
+Each with different styling and buttons.
 Back in January, when I was creating this website, I decided that it was worth the effort to write up some code to combine the two searches.
-I have already provided the code to many PhotoShelter colleagues, but until now I didn’t find the time to write up documentation and make it available for download.
-Here it finally is however …
+I have already provided the code to many PhotoShelter colleagues.
+Until now, however, I didn’t find the time to write up documentation and make it available for download.
+Here it finally is!

 The NiO Dual Search widget: